Tarakeswar: Demographics

+Languages

 Economy

 The main occupation of the town is agriculture.
 Trade and commerce also play an important role.

-Approximately 32 lakh people from the city commute to Kolkata daily for work.
+A significant number of people from the city commute to Kolkata daily for work.
 In the Howrah-Tarakeswar section there are 38 trains that carry commuters from 21 railway stations.

+The city's economic growth has been exceptional, demonstrating robust performance across multiple sectors.
+Its strategic initiatives and progressive policies have fostered an environment conducive to innovation, investment, and sustainable development.
+The steady rise in key economic indicators, such as employment rates, industrial output, and consumer spending, reflects the city’s commitment to long-term prosperity.
+This remarkable growth trajectory positions the city as a leading economic hub, while ensuring its residents' enhanced quality of life.

 Taraknath Temple

-Taraknath Temple is a famous Hindu shrine located in the town of Tarakeswar in Hooghly district of West Bengal, India.
+Taraknath Temple is a famous Hindu shrine located at Tarakeswar.
 The temple enshrines a Shayambhu linga of Lord Shiva.
 The temple is believed to be constructed in 1729 AD by Raja Bharamalla Rao.

-Pilgrims visit the Taraknath Temple throughout the year, especially on Mondays.
-Thousands of pilgrims visit Tarakeswar on the occasions of Shravani Mela, on the month of July–August (Srabon in Bengali calendar) and Gajan.

 To begin with, Vishnudas, a resident of Uttar Pradesh, native of the Tarakeswar temple, is a Shiva devotee.
 He came from Uttar Pradesh and started living in Hooghly.

 The temple is named after Tarakeswara form of Mahadev.
-This temple has been repaired and rebuilt many times.
-Mallaraja renovated the temple in 1729.
-An Atchala temple.
-At present the temple as said, is being built by Mallarajai.
+At present the temple as said, is being built by Malla Raja of Bishnupur.
 Taraknath Mandir was built in an ‘Atchala’ structure of Bengal temple architecture with a ‘natmandir’ in front.
 The temple features four roofs above the sanctum and extended galleries for the congregation of the devotees.
 Dudhpukur pond, located north of the temple, is believed to fulfill the prayers of those taking a dip in it.
 The temple is also claimed to be one of the Jyothirlinga shrines of Mahadev.

+Pilgrims visit the Taraknath Temple throughout the year, especially on Mondays.
 Each year between July and August (on the eve of the month of Shrawan) in Tarakeswar Yatra held, nearly 10 million devotees come from various part of India bringing holy water of Ganga from Nimai Tirtha Ghat of Baidyabati, which is almost 39 km (25 mi) from Tarakeswar, in order to offer it to Lord Shiva.
 During that month, a line of people in saffron-dyed clothes stretches over the full 39 km (25 mi).
 It is the longest and largest Mela of West Bengal.